ShenMian/sokoban-rs/docs/customizing.md

 ## Configuration

-User can configure settings by editing `config.toml` in the same directory.
+The user can configure settings by editing `config.toml` in the same directory.
 If the file does not exist, a default configuration file will be automatically generated when the program is run.

 ```toml
 # Player movement animation speed, seconds per step.